danielharrell/open-eyes-lect-2017-18/Open.md

-For example, think again of how we say our eyes are open when we are awake, to capture how we seem to see *through* them, as if they were transparent, to a whole world outside us.
+For example, think again of how we say our eyes are open when we are awake, to capture how we seem to see *through* our eyes, as if they were transparent, to a whole world outside us.
 But this is also to speak figuratively, and perhaps somewhat thoughtlessly.
 If we spoke more thoughtfully about our eyes, and about our relation to the world through